pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 pm.model_to_graphviz(shared_frailty_model)
 ```

-Additionally this allows us to see how the inclusion of more covariates and individual frailty term absorbs the variance in the baseline hazard and shrinks the magnitude of the latent hazard.
+The comparison between shared and individual frailty terms allows us to see how the inclusion of more covariates and individual frailty term absorbs the variance in the baseline hazard and shrinks the magnitude of the latent hazard.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(20, 6))